mkingsnorth/shipwright-docs/docs/_build/html/_sources/baking/baking.rst.txt

 .. image:: ../images/baking_intro.jpg
   :alt: A Baked Shipwright Object

-Because the Shipwright creates multiple objects, the joining and baking operations are designed to help you merge all these objects into one mesh and to apply smoothing operations if you choose to further sculpt or deform the image in any way.
+Because the Shipwright creates multiple objects, the joining and baking operations are designed to help you merge all these objects into one mesh and to apply smoothing operations if you choose to export the object or to further sculpt or deform the image in any way.

 *****************
 Joining